diyefi/Puma-HowTo/doc/spin1/assembly1_primary.md

 Using solder paste place beads on all of the following component pads U2, C5, C6, D92, C3, D1.

  1. **U2** *(MIC2954)* A generous coating of solder paste on the regulator tab so that the entire tab will be covered with solder, this assists with transfer heat out of the component.
+As an optional extra heat paste (white) has been added to the center of the regulator this will help transfer excess heat down and out the thermal vias.
  2. **C5** *(22µF)* Polarised Tantalum capacitor; Make sure that it is oriented so that the negative lead is closest to the MCU.
  3. **C6** *(0.1µF)*
  4. **D92** *(Schottky)* Direction dependant, orient the **K** lead to the right.
 This is indicated by the white line and the end it is closest to.